agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

     ## Though SVB and Credit Suisse had failed for different reasons, the events had taken place in close proximity to each other.
 As a result of this, investors perceived that the outlook for the global banking sector was uncertain.
 The Governor noted that more broadly the backdrop for these events was an uncertain outlook for global economic activity.
 The Bank was monitoring the financial system closely, particularly the impact of recent events on financial markets, UK banks and economic conditions.
 The Governor noted that UK banks are well capitalised, liquid and resilient to continue supporting households and businesses.
     ## Providing further detail about this work, Sam Woods explained that the FPC and the PRA had been closely examining developments across the financial system as a whole.

-Now, we just have to build a loop to scrape the metadata for all the minutes.
-To avoid overloading the BoE website, we need to set a delay between navigating on the different URLs.
+Now, we just need to build a loop to scrape the metadata for all the minutes.
+To avoid overloading the BoE website, we set a delay between navigating to the different URLs.

 ``` r
 delay <- session$delay